U.S. judge deals setback to Waymo damage claim in Uber lawsuit

-SAN FRANCISCO, Nov 3 (Reuters) - A federal judge in San Francisco made it more difficult for Alphabet Inc’s Waymo unit to prove it suffered financially from the alleged theft of autonomous car trade secrets by Uber Technologies Inc, ruling to exclude testimony from Waymo’s damages expert.
+SAN FRANCISCO (Reuters) - A federal judge in San Francisco made it more difficult for Alphabet Inc’s (GOOGL.O) Waymo unit to prove it suffered financially from the alleged theft of autonomous car trade secrets by Uber Technologies Inc [UBER.UL], ruling to exclude testimony from Waymo’s damages expert.

 Waymo has estimated damages in the case at about $1.9 billion, according to court filings.
 Uber has denied using any of Waymo’s trade secrets and rejects the financial damages claim.